anishkaratnawat/Judgement_Insights/README.md

 The dataset was taken from ILDC :- https://github.com/Exploration-Lab/CJPE.
 We requested for the database of Indian Legal Document Corpus from ashutoshm.iitk@gmail.com, vijitvm21@gmail.com.
 Through this database we ran the base model and obtained the results

+### Paper

+We re -implemented the model with referance to the paper : https://aclanthology.org/2023.semeval-1.119/